tnichols217/notes/ARTS 302/Readings/Ching/5 - Circulation.md

 	- Cars cannot turn quick
 	- Bicycles are slightly more free
 	- Walking can go in any direction
+- Intersections are decisions
+	- Should establish a dominant route to ease decisions
 -

 ## Path-Space Relationship